ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added an USB_CDC multi-target demo application showcasing how to manage a project with multiple target boards/devices and handle portability issues.
+- NEW: Improved the various rules.mk to handle "touching" of all included makefiles, now the makefile is no more assumed to be called "Makefile".
 - NEW: Added to the Makefiles the ability to change the default build, dependencies and configuration directories.
 This makes possible to have multiple non-conflicting makefiles in the same project.